salleuska/nimble-ness-2022/README.md

 Our user manual is [here](https://r-nimble.org/html_manual/cha-welcome-nimble.html).

-We have a 'cheatsheet' [here](https://r-nimble.org/documentation).
+We have a cheatsheet on nimble models and distributions [here](https://r-nimble.org/documentation).

-For those of you who are not already familiar with writing models in WinBUGS, JAGS, or NIMBLE, you may want to look through the first module (Introduction to NIMBLE) or Section 5.2 of our user manual in advance.
+For those of you who are not already familiar with writing models in WinBUGS, JAGS, or NIMBLE, you may want to look at Section 5.2 of our user manual in advance.

 ## Installing NIMBLE